NoPlayNoFun/platform-server-BaaS/readme.md

 Success status `200`

+## Platform routes

+### Upsert
+Description:
+	Upsert a document in a database.
+If no records match, one is created, otherwise the first matching record is updated.
+	Warning: The side effect of the upsert is that the objectId (that is, BaaS's object ID) increments with every upsert.
+(The mongodb _id field is not affected.)
+Also the createdOn date will be set.
+In other words, it is treated as a remove followed by an insert.

+URL `/run/upsert/[store name]/`

+Method `PUT`

+Success status `200`

+####Post Data
+{"[column name]":[new value], ...}

 ## Custom routes

 The previous set of methods listed above are the building blocks for building customized RESTful APIs.
 Custom routes can build on top of these building blocks.